60th Air Mobility Wing: United States Air Forces in Europe

 The 60th Air Mobility Wing traces its origins to the establishment of the 60th Troop Carrier Wing on 1 July 1948 at Kaufbeuren Air Base, Occupied Germany.
 The wing was established in accordance with the Hobson Plan organizational structure established by the United States Air Force in 1948.
-Assigned to the new wing was the 60th Troop Carrier Group (60th TCG), which served as its operational component.
-The 60th TCG was assigned three flying squadrons: the 10th, 11th, and 12th Troop Carrier Squadrons, which were assigned C-54 Skymaster transports.
-Support units of the 60th TCW in 1948 were the 60th Airdrome Group; the 60th Maintenance & Supply Group and the 60th Medical Group.
+Assigned to the new wing was the 60th Troop Carrier Group, which served as its operational component.
+The 60th Group was assigned three flying squadrons: the 10th, 11th, and 12th Troop Carrier Squadrons, which were assigned C-54 Skymaster transports.
+Support units of the 60th Wing in 1948 were the 60th Airdrome Group; the 60th Maintenance & Supply Group and the 60th Medical Group.

-The 60th TCG, however, was detached, supporting the Berlin Airlift from other bases.
+The 60th Troop Carrier Group, however, was detached, supporting the Berlin Airlift from other bases.
 The wing operated under control of the provisional airlift task force from 29 July 1948 but was not directly involved in airlift operations until it moved to RAF Fassberg, Germany in January 1949.
 From 20 to 26 January September 1949, the group flew Berlin airlift missions.
 Its C-54s primarily carried coal into West Berlin.
 On 29 January 1949, the wing's headquarters element moved to RAF Fassberg and fell under operational control of the 1st Airlift Task Force.
 There, the 60th gained operational control of the 313th Troop Carrier Group, the 513th Air Base Group, the 513th Maintenance and Supply Group, and the 513th Medical Group.

 When the Berlin Airlift ended on 26 September 1949, the 60th began moving without its personnel and equipment to Wiesbaden Air Base, West Germany, where it assumed the resources of the inactivated 7150th Air Force Composite Wing.
 The 60th Troop Carrier Wing became operational at Wiesbaden on 1 October 1949, and United States Air Forces Europe re-designated the wing again as the 60 TCW (Medium) on 16 November 1949.
 On 21 January 1951, Twelfth Air Force became the 60th's new higher headquarters.